adrienjoly/adrienjoly.github.io/now/index.md

 ## What I’m doing these days

 I’m home in Montreuil, Paris area, France.
+(Note: currently looking for a bigger flat)

-- 💼 Developing a **web crawler** at [Algolia](https://www.algolia.com/) and making sure that it works as great as possible in production, for our customers.
+- 💼 Developing a Algolia's [Site-Search Crawler](https://www.algolia.com/solutions/site-search) and making sure that it works as great as possible in production, for our customers.
+I am currently the Tech Lead of that project.

 - 🎓 [**Teaching**](/teaching) back-end programming with Node.js, tech leadership and how to collaborate on open source projects using `git`.